-Crib prices vary— from just a hundred dollars to dizzying couple of thousand.
-Go for a crib that best fits your budget, keeping in mind that the higher priced cribs may be better quality materials, to a point.
+Crib prices vary— from just a hundred dollars to dizzying a couple of thousand.
+Go for a crib that best fits your budget, keeping in mind that the higher-priced cribs may be better quality materials, to a point.

 Super pricey cribs usually have small details that you might find unnecessary, such as appliqued molding or hand-crafted elements.
 It is fairly easy to find quality cribs for only a few hundred dollars.